Youth Basketball Injuries

 Jumping, as well as sudden stopping, places pressure on the knee's ligaments.
 A trauma injury, such as a fall or a sudden blow, might also cause such a wound.

 Most of these injuries are MCL (medial collateral ligament) sprains or tears.
-The MCL is on the inside of the knee joint and it stabilizes the area.
-Use the aforementioned R.I.C.E. method to treat the injury.
+The MCL is on the inside of the knee joint, and it stabilizes the area.
+Use the R.I.C.E. above method to treat the injury.
 MCL tears usually heal in a few days; MCL strains may require a few weeks.
 Again, be sure the injury is completely healed because re-injuring an injured knee is a serious matter.

-ACL (anterior cruciate ligament) injuries affect the ligaments on the inside of the knee which prevent the bones from sliding together, so it is a much more serious injury.
+ACL (anterior cruciate ligament) injuries affect the ligaments on the inside of the knee, which prevent the bones from sliding together, so it is a much more severe injury.
 Recovery usually involves surgery, extensive physical therapy, or both.
-A trainer or doctor can diagnose the difference between an MCL and ACL injury.
+A trainer or doctor can diagnose the difference between an MCL and an ACL injury.
 The athlete might know as well because ACL injuries feature a "popping" noise.

 Several quality knee braces are designed just for basketball, so they do not interfere with jumping and other motions.
-To get an idea of the different ones that are available, visit this URL.
+To get an idea of the different available ones, visit this URL.

-Basketball injuries are quite common, but fortunately, most of them are not very serious and are rather easy to prevent.
+Basketball injuries are quite common, but fortunately, most of them are not very serious and are relatively easy to prevent.
 With a little forethought, your future All-Star can most likely make it through the season unscathed.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Joe Fleming is the President at ViveHealth.com.
 Interested in all things related to living a healthy lifestyle, he enjoys sharing and expressing his passion through writing.
 Working to motivate others and defeat ageing stereotypes, Joe uses his writing to help all people overcome the obstacles of life.
-Covering topics that range from physical health, wellness, and ageing all the way to social, news, and inspirational pieces...the goal is to help others "rebel against age".
+Covering topics that range from physical health, wellness, and ageing to social, news, and inspirational pieces.
+The goal is to help others "rebel against age".